-Emphasis is placed upon the underlying principles and practices of finance and how they relate to the decision-making process faced by a corporate finance manager.
-Students learn to interpret financial data, assess financial position of a company, apply time-value of money analysis, conduct project evaluation through NPV, IRR, MIRR, etc. Although the course emphasizes corporate financial decision making, the principles taught, and skills developed will also help students in personal finance and small business decision-making.
-Prerequisites: ACC 215 and BUS 210 with a grade of C or better.
-BUS 210 and FIN 318 can be taken concurrently.
+(3 credit hours) Emphasis is placed upon the underlying principles and practices of finance and how they relate to the decisionmaking process faced by a corporate finance manager.
+Students learn to interpret financial data, assess financial position of a company, apply time-value of money analysis, conduct project evaluation through NPV, IRR, MIRR, etc. Although the course emphasizes on corporate financial decision making, the principles learnt and skills developed will also help students in personal finance and small business decision-making.

+Prerequisite(s): ACC 215 and BUS 210 with a grade of C or better.
+BUS 210 and FIN 318 can be taken concurrently Fees: None Breakthrough Theme: None Breakthrough Exploration: None Breakthrough Lifetime Leadership: None